kaitlynbjerke/CPE487/FinalProject.md

 - bullet_enable: activates bullet
 - start_x: initial horizontal position of the bullet in pixels
 - start_y: initial vertical position of the bullet in pixels
+- placed: indicates whether bullet has been placed

 Outputs for bullet:
 - bullet_active: indicates whether the bullet is currently active